cdrx/rancher-gitlab-deploy/README.md

                                   [required]
   --rancher-secret TEXT           The secret for the access API key
                                   [required]
+  --rancher-label-separator TEXT  Where the default separator (',') could
+                                  cause issues
   --environment TEXT              The name of the environment to add the host
                                   into (only needed if you are using an account API key instead of an environment